TNDC2002/PEproject/documents/report.md

   - View movies/shows: display information of available movies/shows on the internet at the moment.
   - Favourite: press heart button and that movies/shows are stored inside collections of favourites of everything.
-  - Rent: rent a movie or show for a period of time then the movie or show automatically disappear after the expiration day of the movie or show is exceeded.
+  - Rent: rent a movie or show for a period of time then the movie or show automatically expires after the expiration day of the movie or show is exceeded.
-  - Rate: rate a movie or show for a number of stars and it is stored on different database storage of individuals.
+  - Rate: rate a movie or show for a number of stars and it is stored in the database storage of individuals.

 - **Other features:**
   - Search: find what users are interested in.
-  - Admin: special feature only available for admin when log into our web application.
+  - History searches: your searches are archived and 5 most recent searches can be seen when you first click on the search bar.
-  - Recommendation: recommend based on the genres, cast, duration of movies or shows accessed at real-time by users.
+  - Recommendation: recommend based on the genres, cast of movies or shows accessed at real-time by users on any given movie and show page.

 ## **6. Implementation**